 Beginritch History, Family Crest & Coats of Arms

 The ancestors of the name Beginritch come from the ancient Scottish tribe known as the Dalriadans.
 They lived along the rugged west coast of Scotland and on the Hebrides islands and used the name to indicate a person who lived in the places named Brackenrig, in Lanarkshire and Ayrshire.
 This place name comes from the Northern Old English words, bracken and rigg (ridge).
-Beginritch is a local, or habitation name, which comes from the names of places where the family once lived or held land.
+So, Beginritch literally means "dweller by the bracken-covered bridge."
+Bracken is a large fern which typically grows in moorland and is found on all continents except Antarctica and in all environments except deserts.

 Early Origins of the Beginritch family